jindian/linux_note/GRUB2/Master_Boot_Record.md

 # MBR\(Master Boot Record\)

+# _What is MBR?_

-MBR is part of grub2, it installed in the first sector of disk image.
-After BIOS initialization, MBR loaded to memory at address 0x7c00
+MBR\(Master Boot Record\) is part of grub2, the hardware of hour emulator is i386, the code of MBR located in directory `grub-core/boot/i386/pc/boot.S`,  it installed in the first sector of disk image, after BIOS initialized, MBR loaded to memory at address 0x7c00.

+We will not discuss what happen after you push power button and BIOS initialization, you can reference [linux-inside](https://www.gitbook.com/book/0xax/linux-insides/details) if you have instresting for this part.

-## Memory deloyment of MBR
+Memory deployment of address 0x7c00 length 512:

 ```shell
 0x7c00          +----------------------+